-Maker Ed chats with Mario Martinez-Muñoz, guest host on Learning in the Making: Self-Love Headgear!
+Maker Ed chats with Jake Montano: a lover, fighter, spirited learner, and guest host on Learning in the Making: Puppets!

 This article is part of a series of interviews with our partner organizations in the Making Spaces program.
 Read more Hub Highlights here.
 Tell us a little bit about your organization and the learners that you serve!
 The spectrUM Discovery Area began as a mobile science tent in 2007 and has blossomed into a year-round […]